 Due to the fact that the average value of private equity transactions in Portugal is small, deals involving private equity investors are made almost exclusively through the funds' equity, raised from its unit holders.
-Debt financing of transactions is thus rare and the issuance of high-yield bonds even more so.
+Debt financing of transactions is thus rare and, even more so, the issuance of high-yield bonds.

 When it does occur (in larger transactions), debt financing of private equity transactions is usually made through senior secured loan facilities (usually composed of an acquisition facility and a revolving facility).
-Bond issuances are rare in private equity acquisition finance and the few issuances which exist are subscribed by banking syndicates.
+Bond issuances are rare in private equity acquisition finance and the few issuances that exist are subscribed by banking syndicates (notably for tax reasons).